 “Implementing our networked surveillance solution has had an incredible impact on campus security.
 Our incident rates are down significantly thanks to being able to proactively monitor the site in such an efficient way, and our average response time for any incident on site is now just four minutes.
 To see such a difference in such a short space of time is fantastic.

 “As Head of Security Services, it’s my job to keep abreast of the latest solutions and know what other universities are doing.
-In my view, I’ve not seen any system to rival what we have here at the University of Leeds,” says Alan Cain, Head of Security Services at The University of Leeds.
+In my view, I’ve not seen any system to rival what we have here at the University of Leeds,” said Alan.